 - 6 tablespoons superfine sugar

-Add 1 1/2 cups of water to the pressure cooking pot and place the trivet in the bottom.
+- Add 1 1/2 cups of water to the pressure cooking pot and place the trivet in the bottom.

-In a large mixing bowl, whisk eggs yolks, 1/3 cup granulated sugar and a pinch of salt.
+- In a large mixing bowl, whisk eggs yolks, 1/3 cup granulated sugar and a pinch of salt.
 Add cream and vanilla and whisk until blended.

-Carefully remove the cups to a wire rack to cool uncovered.
+- Carefully remove the cups to a wire rack to cool uncovered.
 When cool, refrigerate covered with plastic wrap for at least 2 hours or up to 2 days.

-When ready to serve, sprinkle about a tablespoon of sugar to cover the entire surface of each custard.
-Working with one at a time, move the flame of the torch 2 inches above the surface of each custard in a circular motion to melt the sugar and form a crispy, caramelized topped.
+- When ready to serve, sprinkle about a tablespoon of sugar to cover the entire surface of each custard.
+Working with one at a time, move the flame of the torch 2 inches above the surface of each custard in a circular motion to melt the sugar and form a crispy, caramelized topping.